-We welcome guest blogger Marc Grossman of Grossman SALT, LLC. who practices primarily in multi-state tax and unclaimed property.
+We welcome guest blogger Marc Grossman of Crowe Horwath who practices primarily in multi-state tax and unclaimed property.

 Beginning April 1, 2016 and through May 31, 2016, the Commonwealth is introducing an amnesty program to assist taxpayers (both filers and non-filers) remedy potential Commonwealth tax obligations – including Massachusetts sales and use tax.
 Massachusetts, like many states, also offers an informal Voluntary Disclosure Agreement (“VDA”) Program to assist taxpayers, who are non-filers, remedy their sales and use tax liabilities.
 Taxpayers are encouraged to examine the pros and cons of each of these two programs in deciding which program is most beneficial with respect to their situation.